 - Improving circulation and lymphatic flow (Useful post exercise or as part of overall physiotherapy treatment to damaged muscle thereby aiding recovery)

-- Assist in the removal of metabolic waste products (Useful post exercise, especially if you are suffering with the dreaded DOMS (delayed onset muscle soreness)
+- Assist in the removal of metabolic waste products (Useful post exercise, especially if you are suffering from the dreaded DOMS (delayed onset muscle soreness)

 - Correcting soft tissue issues that may be predisposing a potential injury.

 Within soft tissue therapy, there are also a number of different techniques that are utilised to manipulate, shift, move and coerce muscles into getting better, including

 - Neuromuscular Techniques (NMT)

 Karen Shipton, our expert masseur who offers sports massage in Hertfordshire, has trained specifically within the field and is on hand.
 Karen is a qualified Soft Tissue and Remedial Sports Massage Therapist, having graduated with a Level 5 BTEC Professional Diploma in Clinical Sport and Remedial Massage Therapy from the prestigious North London School of Sports Massage (NLSSM).
 That said, all of our physiotherapists here at Harpenden Physiotherapy possess a number of these skills and if necessary, can implement them into your treatment plan.

 How often should you get a sports massage?